5 Steps To A Successful Vacation House Swap

 The (small) downside is that you are in a person’s home and you do need to take more care than you might in a hotel.
 For example, our host is an artist whose sculptures were all over the apartment.
 We lived in fear of knocking one down and steered well clear of them.
 When TT accidentally splashed a little grape juice on the white couch we went through a lot of Shout wipes in a scramble to get the stain out.

-Before we left we spent more than an hour cleaning, doing laundry, making beds, putting dishes away, vacuuming, making sure there were no remnants of Play-Doh in their shag rug and so on (they did the same).
+Before we left our Paris home we spent more than an hour cleaning, doing laundry, making beds, putting dishes away, vacuuming, making sure there were no remnants of Play-Doh in their shag rug and so on (they did the same).

 This won’t become our sole travel style—sometimes hotels have conveniences you can’t resist.
-But for big cities like London or Paris, where hotels (and everything else) are very expensive, finding a swap makes a visit much more affordable.
+But for big cities like London or Paris, where hotels (and everything else) are very expensive, finding a home swap makes a vacation much more affordable.
 We will do it again.